HME

 1. Obtain once between ages 9 and 11 years old (AAP)

-1. Goal was early identification of familial Hypercholesterolemia missed by Family History alone
+1. Goal was early identification of Familial Hypercholesterolemia missed by Family History alone

 2. USPTF and AAFP do not recommend (False Positives, and unknown longterm Statin safety in children)